Funding AI for Good: A Call for Meaningful Engagement: Related Work

 Prior work in CSCW, ICTD, and HCI4D has established a substantial body of work on technology projects aimed at social impact.
 Despite existing areas of debate within this body of work, there is a broad consensus that impactful innovations require not only engineering expertise but also situated knowledge and community engagement.
 Review studies on ICTD projects specifically point out that a bias towards technical problems while overlooking community contexts often leads to limited adoption and community impact~\cite{brown_why_2019, heeks_most_2003, dodson_considering_2012}, whereas sustained community engagement throughout the project life-cycle is a key factor for success~\cite{brown_why_2019}.

-In this section, we synthesize this rich body of work and categorize characteristics of projects into a more \textit{techno-centric} approach (bias towards technical solutions) and a more \textit{balanced} approach (emphasizing both technical capacities and contextual understanding).
-We particularly focus on aspects of motivations, collaborations, longevity and process, and evaluations, because these aspects are closely influenced by funding agendas~\cite{lin_come_2024}.
-While prior work has pointed out a \textit{techno-centric} orientation of some AI4SG initiatives, this paper offers a granular analysis of \textit{how} this orientation is instantiated across specific components of funding documents.
+In this section, we synthesize this rich body of work and categorize project characteristics into a more \textit{techno-centric} approach (bias towards technical solutions) and a more \textit{balanced} approach (emphasizing both technical capacities and contextual understanding).
+We particularly focus on aspects of motivation, collaboration, longevity, process, and evaluation because these are closely influenced by funding agendas~\cite{lin_come_2024}.